 - ✅ Attract stage: This is the first phase of the flywheel where brands grab a visitor’s attention with right and relevant information.
 This could be an attractive offer or deal, a free downloadable white paper or case study.
 The idea is to show something to your customers, but never force it.

 - ✅ Engage stage: This is the phase where a lead/prospect shops and buys from a brand.
 This stage is vital for a sales team where the focus should be more about paving the way to build relationships and not closing deals.
-A brand can keep the flywheel’s momentum going through email personalization, well-crafted website page, marketing automation, database segmentation, lead nurturing, communication (phone, chat, email, messaging), lead scoring, sales automation, and even try-before-you-buy programs.
+A brand can keep the flywheel’s momentum going through email personalization, well-crafted website page, marketing automation, database segmentation, lead nurturing, communication (phone, chat, email, messaging, push-to-talk (PTT)), lead scoring, sales automation, and even try-before-you-buy programs.